NATO summit

-2025 The Hague summit of NATO, formal meeting of the heads of state and heads of government of the North Atlantic Treaty Organization.
+2026 Ankara summit of NATO, formal meeting of the heads of state and heads of government of the North Atlantic Treaty Organization.

 A NATO summit is a summit meeting that is regarded as a periodic opportunity for heads of state and heads of government of NATO member countries to evaluate and provide strategic direction for Alliance activities.

 NATO summits are not regular meetings like the more frequent NATO ministerial meetings, but rather are important junctures in the alliance's decision-making process on the highest level.
 Summits are often used to introduce new policy, invite new members into the alliance, launch major new initiatives, and build partnerships with non-NATO countries.